ionic-team/ionic-docs/src/pages/native.md

     <p>For teams building mission-critical apps, Ionic Native EE is a curated collection of plugins and integrations that are built and supported by Ionic, with stability assurances and guaranteed to work on all major platforms and versions.</p>
   </docs-card>
 </docs-cards>

-> These docs are for apps built with Ionic Framework 4.0.0 and greater.
-For older Ionic v3 projects, please [see here](/docs/v3/native).